MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_SourceChanged

-Add an event handler for the SourceChanged event.
+Add an event handler for the `SourceChanged` event.

 > public HRESULT [add_SourceChanged](#add_sourcechanged)([ICoreWebView2SourceChangedEventHandler](icorewebview2sourcechangedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-SourceChanged fires when the Source property changes.
-SourceChanged fires for navigating to a different site or fragment navigations.
-It will not fire for other types of navigations such as page reloads or history.pushState with the same URL as the current page.
-SourceChanged fires before ContentLoading for navigation to a new document.
+`SourceChanged` triggers when the `Source` property changes. `SourceChanged` runs when navigating to a different site or fragment navigations.
+It does not trigger for other types of navigations such as page refreshes or `history.pushState` with the same URL as the current page. `SourceChanged` runs before `ContentLoading` for navigation to a new document.

 ```cpp
     // Register a handler for the SourceChanged event.